ibdgc/idhub/docs/for-users/index.md

 Here you will find:

 -   A guide to browsing the data using the NocoDB web interface.
+-   Guidance on finding documentation and using IDhub's interactive API browser.
 -   A simplified overview of the database schema.
 -   Example SQL queries for common data exploration tasks.